LizFanlx/blenderAutoBake/README.md

 2. Save your `.blend` file
 3. Go to the Scripting tab
 4. Hit Window - Toggle System Console
-5. Copy and paste the script
+5. Copy and paste the script, or use the open text button
 6. Run the script
 7. Find baked textures in the `/BakedTextures/` folder